 2

 • > It's easier to remember a few terms that mean slightly different things in different languages than it is to remember a bunch of terms that are all specially designed to refer to specific features of individual languages.
 I respectfully disagree.
-I beleive every scientific domain should precisely not Oct 24, 2017 at 20:03
+I beleive every scientific domain should precisely not Commented Oct 24, 2017 at 20:03

 • I believe any scientific domain should precisely multiply distinctions when necessary.
 Of course that does not mean that every language should have their own incomparable concepts.
 But trying to extend a notion to every language seems counter-productive if that implies ending up with a dubious and ill-defined one.
-Oct 24, 2017 at 20:09
+Commented Oct 24, 2017 at 20:09

 3